TuckerArrants/computer-vision/README.md

  # 2. Melanoma Detection with Hair Augmentation
  - Experimented with different augmentation techniques like hair augmentation and MixUp to improve the AUC of EfficientNetB6 models
- - Used TPUs to train over 100GBs of data and perform test time augmentation in under 3 hours
  - Used upsampling techniques to handle extreme class imbalances (~1.8% of training and test sets contained melanoma samples)